COACH Clinical Observation for Autism CHecklist

 What COACH is

-COACH (Clinical Observation for Autism Checklist) is a structured clinical observation tool aligned with DSM-5 and DSM-5-TR criteria.
+COACH (Clinical Observation for Autism CHecklist) is a structured clinical observation tool aligned with DSM-5 and DSM-5-TR criteria.

 It is designed to: